 1.2 Wideband mode – multi-antenna techniques

 From a system point of view, the 802.20 technology specifies several multi-antenna techniques for use with the FL.
 Both SISO and MIMO users can be supported simultaneously, thus optimizing the user experience to the best experience possible given channel conditions.
 For users close to the AP, MIMO enables very high data rate transmissions.
 Beamforming increases user data rates by focusing the transmit power in the direction of the user, thus enabling higher receive SINR at the AT.
 SDMA further increases sector capacity by allowing simultaneous transmissions to spatially separated users using the same sets of subcarriers.
-Thus beamforming in combination with MIMO and SDMA provides improved user data rates in both high and lower SINR regions.
+Thus, beamforming in combination with MIMO and SDMA provides improved user data rates in both high and lower SINR regions.

 1.3 625k – MC mode – air interface features